AirtestProject/Poco/doc/poco_drivers.rst

     ui = poco('...')
     ui.click()

-If multiple devices connected, please select one by invoke ``connect_device`` from airtest API.
+If multiple devices connected, please select one by invoking ``connect_device`` from airtest API.

 .. code-block:: python